-Distracted Driving2018 Click it or Ticket Facts
+2018 Click it or Ticket Talking Points

 The Washington Traffic Safety Commission (WTSC) shares a vision with other state and local public agencies to eliminate traffic fatalities and serious injuries.
 This vision is called Target Zero.

 Wearing a seat belt is one of the most important and effective ways to survive a crash and help Washington achieve the zero-traffic death goal.